YadavPrakhar72/Cab-Bookings-Data-Analysis/README.md

 ## 🛠️ Tools Used
 - Power BI (for dashboard creation and DAX logic)
-- Excel (for raw data cleanup and transformation)
+- SQL (for raw data cleanup and transformation)

 ## 📸 Screenshots
 ### Dashboard Overview